greisane/gret/README.md

 ![Panel](../readme/vcolmapping.png?raw=true)

+## Mesh: Vertex Group Bleed

+The Smooth operator with "Expand" tends to either clip values or smear them way too much, which is not always what you want.
+Bleed provides finer control and guarantees that new weights will never be lower than the input weights.
+Works in your favor when you want to create a clean weight gradient radiating from an edge loop, or to soften skinning without  weakening the overall deformation.

+Can sort of think of it like pathfinding, running the operator twice with the same parameters won't change the results.

 ## Mesh: Vertex Group Smooth Loops

-Skinning tool to separately smooth weights on parallel loops.
-Belts and such should deform lengthwise without compressing and regular Smooth isn't too good at this.
-Found in Weights → Smooth Loops while in Weight Paint mode, vertex selection must be enabled to use.
+Skinning tool to separately smooth weights on parallel loops, like belts and such that should deform lengthwise without compressing.
+Uses the Bleed operator above.
+Found in Weights → Smooth Loops while in Weight Paint mode, vertex selection must be enabled.

 ![Demo](../readme/smoothloops-demo.gif?raw=true)